Intelligence Inertia: Physical Isomorphism and Applications: Experiments

 \paragraph{1.
 Physical Inhibition of the Forgetting Deficit} The \textbf{Old Task Loss} curves in Figure~\ref{fig:memory_retention} \textbf{(Left)} reveal a stark contrast in knowledge preservation between the two groups.
 Following the task switch at Epoch 20, the baseline group’s old task loss exhibits a near-vertical surge, peaking at $9.1505$ as shown in Table~\ref{tab:continual_learning_stability}.
 This reflects a catastrophic scenario where, lacking inertial resistance, the model’s established output probability distributions are physically shattered to accommodate new, non-coherent gradients.
 In contrast, the regulated group demonstrates remarkable \textbf{logical resilience}; the surge is significantly suppressed, ultimately locking at $7.8801$.
 The observed reduction in the Retention Deficit ($\Delta \mathcal{L}$) of $15.38\%$ confirms that inertia is not merely a computational burden but a fundamental shield for learned knowledge.
 The more an agent respects its intrinsic inertia, the more effectively it resists environmental entropy and preserves its causal integrity.

 \paragraph{2.
-Inertia-Induced Step Contraction} Figure~\ref{fig:memory_retention} \textbf{(Right)} captures the instantaneous physical behavior of the learning rate at the critical transition point.
-The exponential baseline group fails to perceive the physical inconsistency between the existing rule-set and the new task requirements, leading to a ``blind reconfiguration'' that serves as the dynamical origin of catastrophic forgetting.
+Inertia-Induced Step Contraction and Quasi-Static Assimilation} Figure~\ref{fig:memory_retention} \textbf{(Right)} captures the instantaneous physical behavior of the learning rate at the critical transition point.
+The exponential baseline group fails to perceive the physical inconsistency between the existing rule-set and the new task requirements, leading to a "blind reconfiguration" that serves as the dynamical origin of catastrophic forgetting.
 According to the Intelligence Inertia framework, when the gradient flow of a new task deviates orthogonally from the established logic on the R-S Manifold, the rule density ($v$) approaches the informational limit.
 This triggers an inertia expansion, which the scheduler wrapper respects via a drastic \textbf{Relativistic Contraction} of the step length.
-As recorded in Table~\ref{tab:continual_learning_stability}, the regulator executed a $2.92\text{x}$ instantaneous braking, effectively providing a ``mechanical buffer'' that stabilizes the weight structure against non-coherent shocks.
+As recorded in Table~\ref{tab:continual_learning_stability}, the regulator executed a $2.92\text{x}$ instantaneous braking, effectively providing a "mechanical buffer" that stabilizes the weight structure against non-coherent shocks.
+Crucially, this braking maneuver does not permanently halt learning; rather, it forces the system into a \textbf{quasi-static assimilation} mode.
+By taking micro-steps, the network gently weaves new task rules into the existing manifold without shattering the established topology, laying the foundation for natural unfreezing.

 \paragraph{3.
-Robust Comprehensive Performance} The overall performance during the task adaptation phase confirms the long-term benefits of an inertia-centric strategy.
-By the end of the experiment, the wrapper group’s \textbf{Full Task Loss} was optimized by $11.94\%$ compared to the baseline.
-Without resistance, the baseline system suffers from dynamical ``over-speeding,'' leading to irreversible logical shattering.
-In contrast, the regulated system ensures that the agent absorbs new knowledge in a quasi-static and low-dissipation manner \cite{parrondo2015thermodynamics}.
+Robust Comprehensive Performance} The overall performance during the task adaptation phase confirms the long-term benefits of this inertia-centric protection strategy.
+By the end of the experiment, the wrapper group's \textbf{Full Task Loss} was optimized by $11.94\%$ compared to the baseline.
+Without physical resistance, the baseline system suffers from dynamical "over-speeding," leading to irreversible logical shattering.
+In contrast, the regulated system ensures that the agent absorbs new knowledge in a low-dissipation manner \cite{parrondo2015thermodynamics}.
+Because the quasi-static assimilation protects the legacy logic, the old and new representations form a structural synergy rather than engaging in a zero-sum overwrite.
 This demonstrates that agents with inertial self-awareness can reach superior thermodynamic steady states, efficiently balancing the requirement for plasticity with the necessity of structural stability.